-The accounts receivable process sounds like a complex process of accounting, but it’s not.
+The traditional accounts receivable process sounds like a complex process of accounting, but it’s not.
 When you boil it down to its essence, accounts receivable is an IOU.

 When you offer customers goods and services on credit to grow your business, your accounts receivable is a record of what’s owed to you and when.
-While this is a simple process in principle, keeping track of your accounts receivable becomes complicated when you have a lot of customers or clients.
+While this is a simple process in principle, keeping track of your accounts receivable cycle becomes complicated when you have a lot of customers or clients.
 It’s a great problem to have — but it’s also one that can affect cash flow if you don’t have an optimal process for collecting what’s owed to you.